 The initial years saw tremendous success through the hosting of civic, educational, membership-generating and fund-raising projects.
 Some of the projects were:

-• Serving as manpower pool in various PCS projects such as: ICT Professionals’ Congress, South East Asia Regional Computer Confederation (SEARCC), Micromouse (Robotics) Competition and Programming Competition, etc.
+- Serving as manpower pool in various PCS projects and events such as: ICT Professionals’ Congress, South East Asia Regional Computer Confederation (SEARCC), Micromouse (Robotics) Competition and Programming Competition, etc.

-• Annual holding of Explore ICT, the national conference specifically designed to serve ICT students
+- Annual holding of Explore IT, the national conference specifically designed to serve ICT students

 JPCS continues to exist to fulfill its raisson d’etre.
 The PCS Board is committed to support and guide the JPCS National Board.
 Every annual leadership workshop, a new JPCS National Board is formed from among the qualified students nominated by their respective schools.